 Customizing Your Itinerary

 First, decide on your focus.
 Do you want to try every Michelin-starred chicken rice or sample popular dishes like chilli crab, laksa, or char kway teow?
-Or perhaps explore the Bib Gourmand awardees in a specific hawker centre like Maxwell Food Centre or Newton Hawker Centre?
 Research the locations of your chosen stalls and group them by proximity to create a logical route.
-Don’t overschedule.
+Don't overschedule.
 Three to four stops are plenty for a half-day tour, allowing you to savor each meal without feeling rushed.

 Timing and Pacing

 Timing is everything, especially for food photography.
-The best times to visit hawker centres are during off-peak hours, typically between 10 AM and 12 PM or from 2 PM to 5 PM.
-You’ll avoid the lunch and dinner crowds, giving you more space to set up your shots.
-The natural light during these times is softer and more diffused, perfect for capturing the rich colors of dishes like satay with peanut sauce or crispy chicken wings.
-Remember to pace yourself.
-Order small portions at each stop.
-The goal is to taste a variety of dishes, from fragrant rice cooked in chicken fat to spicy curry, without getting full too soon.
+I found that the best times to visit hawker centres are during off-peak hours, typically between 10 AM and 12 PM or from 2 PM to 5 PM.
+During one morning visit, I enjoyed the calm atmosphere and had plenty of space to set up my shots without the usual lunch rush.
+I remember savoring each bite while carefully framing my shots, making sure to pace myself.
+Ordering small portions at each stop allowed me to taste a variety of dishes, from fragrant rice cooked in chicken fat to spicy curry, without getting full too soon.

 Essential Photography Gear